ivoberger/dev-setup/README.md

 # personal_scripts
-a collection of my personal scripts for automating linux setups as well as autostart scripts
+a collection of my personal scripts for automating linux setups